humhub/humhub/protected/humhub/docs/guide/dev-module-notifications.md

 Notifications
 =============

-Notifications are used to inform one or a set of users about something.
+Notifications are used to inform one or a given set of users about something.

-## Steps to create own notifications
+## Steps to create Notifications

 ### Create